l0rdFalco/css_prac/prac1_notes.md

 there are also other values that determine how space between flex items is distributed. they include:

 - **space-between**: remaining space is divided evenly between flex items.
-- **space-around**: remaining space is divided evenly between flex items including before and after fist and last items respectively. the spaces before and after is equal to have the space between items.
+- **space-around**: the available space in the flex container is divided into equal parts to fit the number of flex items.
+Each flex-item is then centered in this space.
+This means that spacing between items and the edge of the container isn't equal
 - **space-evenly**: remaining space is divided evenly between flex items including before and after. all spaces are equal.

 ### 7. align-items